msf4-0/ERPNext-Autocount-Integration/README.md

 3. Press `Test Connection` button to test if the connection is working.
 Remember to press `Save` to save changes.

+## Compatibility
+Autocount Accounting 2.0 software and MyAutocount API server service only support Windows.
+However, ERPNext supports all major platforms (Windows, MacOS and Linux) which are compatible with Docker.

 ## Important Note
 Autocount ERPNext custom app may not validate all data when being exported to Autocount software.
 The user must have basic knowledge of Autocount to avoid any error.